shyamindra/angular2-complete-reference/tasks/tasks-prd-angular-upgrade.md

 - **Modern Routing**: Updated to use provideRouter() and modern route configuration
 - **Service Architecture**: Services updated to use modern dependency injection
 - **File Structure**: All 16 components and 7 services migrated to rooster-new structure
+- **Test Files**: All 17 test files fixed and application builds successfully
+- **Version Control**: Changes committed and pushed to new branch `feat/test-files-fixed`

 ### ✅ Issues Fixed:
 - **Test Files**: ✅ All 17 spec files fixed - updated imports to use correct component names